Neutrality Acts of the 1930s: Neutrality Act of 1935

 Roosevelt's State Department had lobbied for embargo provisions that would allow the president to impose sanctions selectively.
 This was rejected by Congress.
 The 1935 act, passed by Congress on August 31, 1935, imposed a general embargo on trading in arms and war materials with all parties in a war.
 It also declared that American citizens traveling on warring ships traveled at their own risk.
 The act was set to expire after six months.
 When Congress passed the Neutrality Act of 1935, the State Department established an office to enforce the provisions of the Act.
 The Office of Arms and Munitions Control, renamed the Division of Controls in 1939 when the office was expanded, initially consisted of Joseph C. Green and Charles W. Yost.

 Roosevelt invoked the act after Italy's invasion of Ethiopia in October 1935, preventing all arms and ammunition shipments to Italy and Ethiopia.
 He also declared a "moral embargo" against the belligerents, covering trade not falling under the Neutrality Act.

 Neutrality Act of 1936

 The Neutrality Act of 1936, passed in February of that year, renewed the provisions of the 1935 act for another 14 months.
 It also forbade all loans or credits to belligerents.

-However, this act did not cover "civil wars", such as that in Spain (1936–1939), nor did it cover materials used in civilian life such as trucks and oil.
-U.S. companies such as Texaco, Standard Oil, Ford, General Motors, and Studebaker sold such items to the Nationalists under General Franco on credit.
+However, this act did not cover "civil wars", such as that in Spain, nor did it cover materials used in civilian life such as trucks and oil.
+U.S. companies such as Texaco, Standard Oil, Ford, General Motors, and Studebaker sold such items to the Nationalists under Francisco Franco on credit.
 By 1939, Spain owed these and other companies more than $100,000,000.